How to Have the Best Hollywood Bowl Experience

 Getting There

 The parking and traffic situation near the Hollywood Bowl is pretty horrendous before and after popular weekend shows.
 The pre-show traffic can put you in a genuinely foul mood before the concert even starts and the traffic jam afterward can ruin a good night.
-So, even if you usually drive, you might want to consider some alternatives, such as:
+So, even if you usually drive, I strongly recommend one of the other options below:

 The Park ‘n Ride Bus